 We'll always love the classic!
 Delicious basil-based pesto with pine nuts, Parmesan cheese, and olive oil is fresh, vibrant, and versatile.
 But there's more to pesto than a single traditional recipe can contain.
 As Chef John explains, "Pesto isn't a recipe, but a technique" -- and as such, it's friendly to all manner of updates and substitutions.
-Try these exciting takes on traditional pesto in pastas, as coatings for roasted chicken and salmon, as toppings for pizzas and toasts, and much more.
+Try these exciting takes on traditional pesto recipes in pastas, as coatings for roasted chicken and salmon, as toppings for pizzas and toasts, and much more.

 Here's a uniquely peppery pesto that combines arugula with fresh basil.
 "Use as a spread or on pasta," says Mark.
 "My favorite is on baguette slices or on whole wheat crackers."

 "The buttery walnuts temper the fire of the mashed garlic and pair beautifully with the aromatic, bittersweet parsley," says Chef John.
 "Use on toasted bread, pizza, pasta, or on roasted chicken -- it's that versatile!"

 3. Faux Pesto